-And yet for Esther Enyolu, executive director of the WMRCC, money is still a fundamental concern on which so much depends.
+And yet for Esther Enyolu, executive director of the WMRCC, sustainable funding is still a fundamental factor on which so much depends for most grassroots organizations.
 In her feedback on this exercise, Esther told me that she was “not surprised to hear that we all share the same experience irrespective of the nature of our organizations and businesses.”
 She elaborated as to how and why:

-“Negative forces come generally from working and advocating on structural and social issues such as gender-based violence, diversity and inclusion, gun violence, issues affecting youth and children, settlement and immigration, affordable housing and homelessness, unemployment and under-employment, affordable childcare, stable funding for organizational sustainability, social justice, insufficient resources and lack of access for women in our cooperative program and entrepreneurs.
-WMRCC of Durham has been diligently working to bridge this gap for the past 26 years.
+“Different types of social challenges generally arise from working and advocating on structural and social issues such as gender-based violence, diversity and inclusion, gun violence, issues affecting youth and children, who are survivors of violence and abuse to working with the elderly women.
+WMRCC has been diligently working to bridge this gap for the past 26 years.
+The nonprofit is currently incubating six cooperative projects, which involves everything from recruiting more cooperative business trainers to developing business plans to facilitating incorporation.
 There are always threats around how to maintain programs and services in the community if funding does not come through.”